 A decade ago, a state takeover promised privatization, charters and an unelected School Reform Commission would fix a district in academic and fiscal distress.
 Ten years of state control has brought us two bankruptcies, failed experiments, and ethical scandals among individual SRC members.
 Yet, the same tired ideas are recycling again.

 The District restructuring plan is a dismantling of public education as we know it.
 It excuses underfunding and inequity underwritten by the state of Pennsylvania.
 It pushes off many of our neediest populations to the erratic and hard-to-track performance of private managers.
 It pays far too little attention to teaching and learning and ignores the importance of ensuring a stable, experienced teaching force and promoting a rich academic curriculum.
 It equates “autonomy” with cutting schools loose without resources like lifeboats from a sinking ship.
-And it forces parents into a do-it-yourself education “choice” system which reinforces inequity and a false sense of choosing for parents who need it the most.
+And it forces parents into a do-it-yourself education “choice” system which reinforces inequity and a false sense of choice for parents who need equity and justice the most.

 We deserve better.